 Manly hosts a number of festivals and events each year.
 A few of them, like the Manly Jazz Festival, attract large crowds and international artists.
 If you would like to know what’s coming up, have a look at the festivals and events listed from the menu at the top of this page.
 For weekly updates subscribe to Sydney100’s free Newsletter.

 A visit to Manly is like a ‘holiday’ within a holiday.
 For starters, grab an ice cream from the wharf.
 It’s a bit of tradition for some and simply irresistible for others.
 The Corso is the name of the pedestrian mall which leads to the beach from Manly Wharf.
 Browse your way through the various shops enjoying the fountains as you go.

 Fairy Bower Beach and Shelly Beach Cove

-At the end of the Corso you'll find Steyne Road that runs North and South along the coast.
-From here, turn right along the footpath for an awesome little stroll from South Steyne.
-From there you go around the headland to Fairy Bower Beach and Shelly Beach Cove.
-This is a good spot for a coffee stop or snack, but mostly for the great scenery.
+At the end of the Corso you’ll find Steyne Road that runs North and South along the coast.
+From here, turn right and follow the path that runs alongside the beach.
+Whist you are still enjoying the views and smell of the sea you will first arrive at Fairy Bower and shortly after that, Shelly Beach.
+Either location is a good spot for a coffee stop or snack, but mostly just for the great scenery.

 Manly Sea Life Sanctuary